vCloud-DFTBA/faythe/docs/autohealing.md

 Faythe doesn't get all the silences from Prometheus Alertmanager.
 Here are the restricted conditions user has to follow when creating Prometheus Alertmanager's silence:

-- Silence's comment has to start with `[faythe]` prefix.
+- Silence's comment has to start with `[faythe]` prefix and contains all Faythe healer's tags.
 For example:

 ```
+# Faythe Healer's tags
+Tags: ["autohealing", "openstack-production-cluster"]
+# Alertmanager silence's comment
-Comment: '[faythe] Silence for maintainance'
+Comment: '[faythe][autohealing][openstack-production-cluster] Silence for maintainance'
 ```

 - Silence's matcher has to be on `instance` label.